-Each of these beliefs is wrong.
+Each of those beliefs about the 10/10 rule for military divorce is wrong.

 The 10 Year Rule has nothing to do with a state court’s authority to treat military retired pay as a marital asset to be divided upon divorce.
 Even though it is part of the Uniformed Services Former Spouses’ Protection Act (which authorizes state courts to divide military retired pay as a marital asset), the 10-Year Rule only affects how the former spouse receives the share of military retired pay to which he or she is entitled pursuant to a divorce.